albertlg/albertlg.com/content/en/home/hero.md

 # Hero widget.
 widget = "hero"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 10  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 10  # Order that this section will appear.

-title = "No se encuentra nada si no se busca algo."
+title = "Albert L.G. in the net..."

 # Hero image (optional).
 Enter filename of an image in the `static/img/` folder.
 #hero_media = "albertlopez-herobanner.jpg"